charliewilco/dotfiles/cheatsheet.md

 ### NERDTree

-To create a new file with NERDTree open, hit `m` then `a` and a buffer will appear where you can add a new file by specifying it's path.
+To create a new file with NERDTree open, hit `m` then `a` and a buffer will appear where you can add a new file by specifying its path.

 ## Command Line Utilities